-I’ve just published a new vlog to my YouTube channel, featuring my favourite sewing and knitting related things for October, and my own current projects and plans.
+I’ve just published a new vlog on my YouTube channel, featuring my favourite sewing and knitting related things for November, and my own current projects and plans.

 This is my third and final blog post about my outfit for the Refashioners 2018, which was inspired by Dior’s Bar suit, focusing on the process of refashioning a hat.

 A number of hats were paired with the Bar suit when it was shown in the 50s, and in photographs since, but I wanted to recreate the hat from the photo which inspired this refashion (more info in my original blog post).

 The inspiration hat was made of straw, and seemingly had a flat circular area at the top, and a wide, slightly curved brim.
 Given the ‘basket’ style of the hat, I decided that my best bet for a second hand material for refashioning was a woven bowl.